Japan's February exports, imports grow amid trade war fears

 The European Union has published a list of American products it plans to tax if it is not exempted from the tariffs announced by Trump.
 Japan has not said anything about retaliation.

-In recent decades, Japan has tried to export to a variety of regions, not just the U.S., to avoid the "Japan-bashing" that happened in the late 1980s and early 1990s.
+In recent decades, Japan has diversified its exports to tap faster growing markets, especially in Asia, and also to avoid antagonisms over trade that led to "Japan-bashing" in the late 1980s and early 1990s.

-Japan is a major steel exporter but it exports more to Asia than to the U.S.

-The latest government data, when taking account seasonal adjustments, showed that Japan actually had a trade deficit in February.